 (in thousands of dollars)

-Years Ending March 31,
+Fiscal Years Ending March 31,

 2020 \$ -

 2021 -

 2022 -

 2023 -

 2024 -

-Thereafter 51,300
+Thereafter 1,300,000

-Total \$ 51,300
+Total \$ 1,300,000

-The Company's debt agreements and banking facilities contain covenants, including those relating to the periodic and timely provision of financial information by the issuing entity.
+The Company's debt agreements and banking facilities contain covenants, including those relating to the periodic and timely provision of financial information by the issuing entity and financial covenants such as restrictions on the level of indebtedness.
 Failure to comply with these covenants, or to obtain waivers of those requirements, could in some cases trigger a right, at the lender's discretion, to require repayment of some of the Company's debt and may restrict the Company's ability to draw upon its facilities or access the capital markets.
 During the years ended March 31, 2019 and 2018, the Company was in compliance with all such covenants.